© Laurenz Albe 2019

 for all affected indexes.
 However, that will block all attempts to use the index and will prevent data modifications on the table.

-In PostgreSQL v12, you will be able to use REINDEX CONCURRENTLY
+Since PostgreSQL v12, you can use REINDEX CONCURRENTLY

 to avoid these disadvantages.
 In older versions of PostgreSQL, you can work around this by using CREATE INDEX CONCURRENTLY